 Where Freemasonry goes from here is up to us.
 Our hand is in the flowing water of the Craft.
 If we are trying to save the name, we may succeed.
-If we are trying to save the ideal, we are not succeeding.
-This Craft will not be measured in the future by its quantity any more than historians are measuring it today by that standard.
-It will be judged by its quality.
-If we cannot have both at any given time, then we must choose.
+If we are trying to save the "This Craft will not be measured in the future by its quantity any more than historians are measuring it today by that standard.
+It will be judged by its quality."